oliveirasWell/oliveirasWell/README.md

 ### Hi there 🤙

-My name is Wellington Oliveira, I do a lot of stuff but, in short, is just this today
+My name is Wellington Oliveira, I do a lot of stuff like develop some apps, work with iot and etc.
+Today, my major work is:

 - I’m currently working at @bairesdev with Javascript, React Native, Node.js, and the React universe.
 - I’m currently learning Big Data at UFSCAR Computer Science Msc, working with Spark and bipartite graphs.
+- Find a work in data analysis and machine learning :)

 if you want to know more be my guest and see my [website](http://oliveiraswell.github.io).